mbeddr/mps-gradle-plugin/README.md

   * if it's a folder located under `pluginLocation` the plugin is loaded from that folder
   * otherwise it should be a plugin folder located under the default `mps/plugins`
 * `models` - optional list of models to check.
 RegEx can be used for matching multiple models.
+* `excludeModels` - optional list of models to exclude from checking.
+RegEx can be used for matching multiple models.
 * `modules` - optional list of modules to check.
 Expects ordinary name (w/o virtual folders).
 RegEx can be used for matching multiple modules.
-  If both parameters, `models` and `modules`, are omitted - all models in the project will be checked.
+  If both parameters, `models` and `modules`, are omitted - all models in the project will be checked, except as excluded by `excludeModels` and `excludeModules`.
+* `excludeModules` - optional list of modules to exclude from checking.
+RegEx can be used for matching multiple modules.
 * `macros` - optional list of path macros.
 The notation is `new Macro("name", "value")`.
 * `projectLocation` - location of the MPS project to check.
 * `errorNoFail` - report errors but do not fail the build.